fides-dev/benchmark/README.md

 manuscript "Fides: Reliable Trust-Region Optimization for Parameter Estimation of Ordinary Differential Equation Models".

-To set up the scripts, execute the script `unlock.sh`, this will setup a virtual environment and download and install additional dependencies.
+To set up the scripts, execute the script `setup.sh`, this will setup a virtual environment and download and install additional dependencies.

 To ensure reproducibility, the scripts are organized using snakemake.
 To